-- incomplete coverage (2 m high, four sides open, maximum roof coverage 55 %, complete roof area only 100 m) definitely not represent a closed roof.
-Given that and the findings that air humidity and temperature stay totally unaffected, it is very unlikely, that $CO_2$ concentrations increased under the roofs and thus also no $CO_2$ fertilization effects are to be expected. - The drought treatment clearly reduced soil moisture content in all depths in all plots.
-In Hainich-Dün and especially in Schorfheide-Chorin plots, soil moisture deficit decreased with depth.
-This is in line with the findings of Dermody et al. (2007) and English et al. (2005), who found a decrease of soil moisture deficit with depth.
-The reason for the difference in behavior of Schwäbische Alb plots in soil moisture drought re- - sponse is twofold: the reduction is always relative, not absolute, which leads to more pronounced deficits in areas with higher precipitation.
+the effect of prolonged drought from effects due to changes in air temperature and air humidity conditions.
+Our measurements show no difference in humidity and air temperature between roofed and control plots, which clearly indicates a comparable coupling of the airspace close to the ground to the atmosphere on both subplots.
+In addition, the design of the roofs with an incomplete coverage (2 m high, four sides open, maximum roof coverage 55 %, complete roof area only $100 \, \mathrm{m}^2$ ) definitely did not represent a closed roof.
+Given that and the findings that air humidity and temperature remain totally unaffected, it is very unlikely, that $\mathrm{CO}2$ concentrations increased under the roofs and thus also no $\mathrm{CO}2$ fertilization effects are to be expected.

+The drought treatment clearly reduced soil moisture content in all depths in all plots (exceptions are the 5 cm depths of SEW48 and SEW49, the 60 cm depths of HEW47 and SEW49).
+In Hainich-Dün and especially in the Schorfheide-

+Chorin plots, soil moisture deficit decreased with depth.
+This is in line with the findings of English et al. (2005), who found a decrease of soil moisture deficit with depth.
+The reason for the difference in behavior of the Schwäbische Alb plots in soil moisture drought response is twofold: the reduction is always relative, not absolute, which leads to more pronounced deficits in areas with higher precipitation.
 Secondly, the Schorfheide plots, which showed the lowest deficits, are all sandy soils.
-This type of soil is having already comparable low soil moisture when untreated.
+This type of soil already has a comparably low soil moisture when untreated.

-We acknowledge that the water relations in the soil under the roof might have been influenced by adult trees rooting partially outside and partially inside the sheltered area mainly due to redistribution of water via the roots.
-As a consequence the intensity of the reduction of soil water content might not only be affected by rain-fall reduction and soil properties but also influenced by the intensity of such redistribution.
+We acknowledge that the water relations in the soil under the roof might have been influenced by adult trees rooting partially outside and partially inside the sheltered area, mainly due to redistribution of water via the roots.
+As a consequence, the intensity of the reduction of soil water content might not only be affected by rainfall reduction and soil properties but also by the intensity of such redistribution.